chi-rb/chi-cloud/README.md

 ## Why?

-I wanted to create a standarized way to manage infrastructure, to enable development teams to work on a consistent platform, whilst lowering the entry bar to running Kubernetes locally.
+I want to provide a standarized way to manage infrastructure, to enable development teams to work on a consistent platform, whilst lowering the entry bar to run Kubernetes.

-## What
-TODO

 ## How to install?